2024-2025 Academic Catalog

 Analysis of financial needs, from the context of the individual, household or small business owner, related to financial situation (cash management and use of debt), income taxes, risk management, retirement planning, investment planning, estate planning, and other special needs.
 Utilizes mathematical and computing skills.
 FIN 3134 may be taken prior to or concurrent with course.
 Sophomore Standing required.

-This course provides an understanding of the theory and practice of making financial decisions for corporations.
-Key concepts and computational skills in finance.
-Time value of money, risk and return, security valuation and interest rate determination.
-Sophomore Standing required.
+This course provides an understanding of the theory and practice of making financial decisions for corporations through the understanding of relevant data and applying computational and statistical methodologies to decision making.
+Topics include the time value of money, risk and return, security valuation, and interest rate determination.
+Some key concepts and computational and statistical modeling are completed in Excel.
+Pre: Sophomore standing.

-Risk, return and portfolio theory, knowledge of financial securities and markets.
-Introduction to mutual funds, financial securities and markets, portfolio analysis, market efficiency and performance evaluation, bond valuation, term structure of interest rates, interest rate risk, security analysis and stock valuation, options, Black-Scholes option pricing model, and futures.
-Must have a grade of C or better in prerequisite of FIN 3134.
-Sophomore Standing required.
+Risk, return and portfolio modeling theory, knowledge of financial securities and markets and the information and data contained within them.
+Introduction to mutual funds, financial securities, and markets.
+Application of financial computation and modeling through portfolio analysis, market efficiency and performance evaluation, bond valuation, term structure of interest rates, interest rate risk, security analysis and stock valuation, options, Black-Scholes option pricing model, and futures.
+Pre: Sophomore standing.

-Types of financial management decisions that firms make, the environment in which decisions are made, the available choices and decision criteria, and valuation consequences of these choices.
-Determination of a firms optimal debt- equity ratio, estimation of cost of capital, evaluation of capital investments, divided policy, and sources of financing.
-Must have a grade of C or better in prerequisite of FIN 3134.
-Sophomore Standing required.
+This course provides the understanding of the types of financial management decisions that firms make, the environment in which decisions are made, the available choices and decision criteria, and valuation consequences of these choices through financial analytical modeling.
+Determination of a firm’s optimal debt- equity ratio, estimation of cost of capital, evaluation of capital investments, payout policies, merger and acquisition decision-making, and sources of financing with emphasis on identifying and mitigating potential agency conflicts.
+Pre: Sophomore standing.

 Analysis and research of career opportunities in financial industry.
 Study of future trends in careers in financial industry.
 Development of short and long-term career goals.
 Building and developing a professional network.
 Identify types of finance interviews.
 Ethical negotiation of job offers.